edwardkong/edwardkong.github.io/_posts/2024-01-22-chess-engine.md

 ---
 layout: post
-title: Building a Chess Engine in Python
+title: "Building a Chess Engine in Python"
-lead: How I developed a chess engine in pure Python: an overview of the techniques, algorithms, and limitations of Python.
+lead: "How I developed a chess engine in pure Python: techniques, algorithms, and limitations"
 ---

 As a chess enthusiast and programmer, my fascination with the technical challenges of building a chess engine inspired me to develop my own.